kashishkirti2-source/python-assignment-03-bitsom-ba-2511339_Kirti_Kashish/python-assignment-part1/README.md

 I printed a formatted class performance table.
 I also calculated how many students passed and failed.
 Then I found the class topper and overall class average.

+## Task 4 - String Manipulation Utility
+In this task, I performed different string operations on a paragraph.
+I removed extra spaces using strip().
+I converted the text into title case.
+I counted how many times the word "python" appears.
+I replaced the word "python" with "Python 🐍".
+I split the paragraph into sentences and printed each sentence with numbering.